Professor Inalcik passed away on July 25, 2016. Prof. Inalcik’s presence at Bilkent will be greatly missed.

 Bilkent Community Mourns the Loss of Halil Inalcik.

-MEHMET KALPAKLI, Associate Professor, Chair
+MEHMET KALPAKLI, Chair

 He earned his Ph.D. in Turkish Literature from the University of Washington and Istanbul University in 1992.
 He specializes in Ottoman literature and cultural history, Near Eastern languages and literatures, modern Turkish literature, theory of literature and the use of computers for humanities.
 He is a co-founder and active participant in Ottoman Text Editing Project (OTAP) at the Middle East Center of the University of Washington.